Emphysema: HIV associated

 Classic lung diseases are a complication of HIV/AIDS with emphysema being a source of disease.
-HIV is cited as a risk factor for the development of emphysema, and COPD regardless of smoking status.
+HIV is cited as a risk factor for the development of emphysema and COPD regardless of smoking status.
 Around 20 percent of those with HIV have increased emphysematous changes.
 This has suggested that an underlying mechanism related to HIV is a contributory factor in the development of emphysema.
 HIV associated emphysema occurs over a much shorter time than that associated with smoking; an earlier presentation is also seen in emphysema caused by alpha-1 antitrypsin deficiency.
-Both of these conditions predominantly show damage in the lower lungs which suggests a similarity between the two mechanisms.
+Both of these conditions predominantly show damage in the lower lungs, which suggests a similarity between the two mechanisms.

 Alpha-1 related

 Emphysema may develop in some people with alpha-1 antitrypsin deficiency, the only genotype of chronic obstructive pulmonary disease.
-This usually occurs a lot earlier, as does HIV associated emphysema than other types.
+This usually occurs a lot earlier (as does HIV associated emphysema) than other types.

 Ritalin lung

 The intravenous use of methylphenidate, commonly marketed as Ritalin and widely used as a stimulant drug in the treatment of attention deficit hyperactivity disorder, can lead to emphysematous changes known as Ritalin lung.
 The mechanism underlying this link is not clearly understood.
-Ritalin tablets contain talc as a filler, and these need to be crushed and dissolved for injecting.
-It has been suggested that the talc exposure causes granulomatosis leading to alveolar destruction.
-However, other intravenous drugs also contain talc and there is no associated emphysematous change.
+Ritalin tablets are not intended to be injected.
+They contain talc as a filler, and it has been suggested that talc exposure causes granulomatosis leading to alveolar destruction.
+However, other intravenous drugs also contain talc, and no emphysematous change is associated with those.
 High resolution CT scanning shows the emphysema to be panlobular.